dmytrostriletskyi/project-version/README.md

 These are the rules of increasing chose numbers:

-1. Increase major version when you make incompatible API changes.
+1. Increase major version when you make incompatible API changes such as change a name of a required function's or API parameter.

    ```bash
    Before changes: 1.3.12
    After changes: 2.0.0
    ```

-2. Increase minor version when you add functionality in a backwards compatible manner.
+2. Increase minor version when you add functionality in a backwards compatible manner such as add a new optional function's or API parameter.

    ```bash
    Before changes: 1.3.12